top of page

 – Lao Tzu

-It all began when drawing by a pond in the 1990s, I realised I was not drawing an image of the pond, but rather an inner visceral sense - the feeling, the sound, the scent, the wind playing in the rushes, and the light - some light reflecting off it's wind-ripplings, and some light diving down into it, and over it all, a tiny wren singing a vast crystal clear liquid song there at its edge...
+It all began when drawing by a pond in the 1990s, she realised she was not drawing an image of the pond, but something deeper, more metaphysical - the feeling, the sound, the scent, the light - some light reflecting off it's wind-ripplings, and some light diving down into it, the wind leafing through the reeds and irises, and also, a robin - singing a crystal clear song there at its edge - of liquid...

 bottom of page